ScottLogic/blog/_posts/2024-04-12-measuring-android-energy-use.md

 ~~~~~~

-### Taking the service to useful data
+### Going from raw sample values to energy consumed
-From the collection of data points we collect, we then can use this information to calculate the energy used into Joules of energy consumed.
+From the collection of data points we collect, we then can use this information to calculate the energy used into Joules.
 From the list of data we can work out the energy use between two points.

 ~~~~~~
     currentInAmps = recordedCurrent / 1000000.0